jnvlnzl/Interactive-Seismic-Map/README.md

 ## Set-up instructions
-1. 📥 Clone the Repository
+<b> 1. 📥 Clone the Repository </b><br>
 ```
 git clone https://github.com/yourusername/your-repo-name.git
 cd your-repo-name
 ```
 Or download the ZIP and extract it, then open your terminal in the project folder.

-2. 📂 Make Sure You're in the Correct Directory
+<b> 2. 📂 Make Sure You're in the Correct Directory </b><br>
-Before continuing, double-check that you're in the project folder — the one that contains app.py, requirements.txt, and the data/ and assets/ folders.
+Before continuing, double-check that you're in the project folder — the one that contains app.py, requirements.txt, and the data/ and assets/ folders. <br>
 You can run (on Linux):
 ```
 ls